TechsCode-Team/UltraEconomyWiki/overview/permissions.md

   Administrator permission to transfer data between File and MySQL Storage
 * `ultraeconomy.ueNotify`
   Be able to toggle recurring notifications (e.g ItemStorageDeposit, sent and received Payments,...)
+* `ultraecomomy.payToggle`
+  Be able to toggle receive any payments (Except Standing Orders)